simpsonm/statespace/mcmcexOLD/bullets.md

 Interweaving and Alternating Samplers
 ----------------------

-* Whether you alternate or interweave doesn't appear to affect convergence or mixing when looking at trace plots.
+* Whether you alternate or interweave doesn't appear to affect convergence or mixing when looking at trace plots or first order autocorrelation.

 ### State-Disturbance Samplers
 * The state-disturbance samplers have poor mixing for *V* when *R* > 1, poor convergence when *R* >> 1, and good mixing and covergence everywhere else.